digitalrebar/digitalrebar/README.md

   * RoleID and DeploymentID: a Role will be bound to the Deployment

 If SaveAs is set, the resultant new object's unique identifier (if one was created) will be saved to the referenced variable.

+* SetAttrib

+Takes a YAML object with the following format:

+    ---
+    Attrib: string
+    NodeID: string
+    DeploymentID: string
+    NodeRoleID: string
+    DeploymentRoleID: string
+    SaveAs: string
+    Value: anything

+Exactly one of the Node, Deployment, NodeRole, or DeploymentRole must be populated with something that uniquely identifies the object type in question.
+The Attrib field must be the name of the attrib to set (which must be valid for the object in question), and the Value field must be the value to set it to.
+Note that setting the attrib value does not commit the object, you must use a Commit action afterwards to commit the value.

 * Commit